-C.1.a.ii.
+C.1.a. ii.
 Assessment and Management of Underwriting Risk

-Underwriting risks are quantified using the Internal Model for the Group and NFU Mutual and using the Solvency II Standard Formula for Avon Insurance.
-NFU Mutual also use an exposure management tool to provide information and to manage accumulation risk and underwriting risk concentrations.
+Underwriting risks are quantified using the Internal Model for the Group and NFU Mutual and using the Solvency II Standard Formula for Avon Insurance plc.
+The Underwriting function have exposure management processes in place to provide information and to manage accumulation risk and underwriting risk concentrations.